Undercover (Brooklyn Nine-Nine): Plot

 Captain Holt forces Amy and Rosa (Stephanie Beatriz) to perform a series of drills that involve Terry (Terry Crews) acting out various scenarios.
 However, Holt does not explain the purpose of the drills.
 While the group accepts the drills at first, they soon decide to stop doing them.
-Holt tells Terry that he held the drills because a new Deputy Commissioner is on his way and wants everyone to be prepared.
+Holt tells Terry that he held the drills because a new Commissioner will be appointed and wants everyone to be prepared for evaluation.
 Meanwhile, Gina (Chelsea Peretti) is worried Boyle will tell Jake about their tryst together.
 Driven by his fear of Gina, Boyle manages to not tell Jake.
 Despite this, they end up sleeping together again.

 Reception

 Viewers

 In its original American broadcast, "Undercover" was seen by an estimated 5.46 million household viewers and gained a 2.6/7 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This was a massive 110% increase in viewership from the previous episode, which was watched by 2.59 million viewers with a 1.3/3 in the 18-49 demographics.
 This means that 2.6 percent of all households with televisions watched the episode, while 7 percent of all households watching television at that time watched it.
 With these ratings, Brooklyn Nine-Nine was the third most watched show on FOX for the night, behind The Simpsons and Family Guy, fifth on its timeslot and sixth for the night, behind Once Upon a Time, The Simpsons, Family Guy, NBC Sunday Night Football, and Fox NFL.